-A 6.9 magnitude earthquake rocked southern Mexico and Central America Monday morning.
+An earthquake caused quite a stir in southern Mexico and Central America Monday morning.

-Three people, one of them a newborn baby, were killed in the midst of this earthquake.
-Thirty-three people were injured in total, most suffering from head injuries.
+Two people and one newborn were killed in the midst of this earthquake.
+Thirty-three people were injured in total.
+Most had head injuries.

 The death of the newborn was tragic and caused by the collapse of a hospital room ceiling.